Marianne K. O'Callaghan

 Joseph J. Attard was born in October 1948 in Victoria, Gozo, Malta.
 He married Janet Grace Beers.

 Research: At this time Joe Attard was also engrossed in law studies for his bar exams, which left him little time to devote to the club.
-He resigned in mid year and in July 1992, Louis Vella was elected president. in 1992.1 Joseph J. Attard lived in 2009 at 355 Live Oak Dr., Danville, CA, USA.
-He was a member of the Maltese American Social Club and was Note: in 2012.
+He resigned in mid year and in July 1992, Louis Vella was elected president. in 1992.1 Joseph J. Attard was a member of the Maltese American Social Club and was Note: in 2012.
 Joseph J. Attard was also known as Joe Attard.
 Research: Mary Gomes, 2022: I am not sure if has any siblings left.
 I know he had a brother that passed away not long before the Pandemic but I did not know him.
 He had a sister named Carmen but she also passed away with the past year or so.
 I can't think of what her married name is and the only reason I knew her at all was because she was married into a family that my parents grew up with on the outskirts of Victoria, but still Victoria.
 That is where she lived.
 I did not talk to her much, other than to say hello if I saw her.
 As far as I know, Joe is still alive and was living in Gozo.
 I know that he is having a house or apartments built close to where his sister lived which happens to be across the street from my aunt's house. in 2022.
 He was living in 2022 in Gozo, Malta.
 Research: Patricia Attard

 Diana Macfarlane